smarterclayton/kubernetes/docs/design/secrets.md

 ## Use Cases

 1. As a cluster operator, I want to allow a pod to access the Kubernetes master using a custom .kubeconfig, so that I can securely reach the master
 2. As a cluster operator, I want to allow a pod to access the DockerHub using credentials from a .dockercfg file, so that pods can push images to the DockerHub
 3. As a cluster operator, I want to allow a pod to access a GitHub repository using SSH keys, so that I can push and fetch to and from the repository
-4. Access a super secret service using a set of keys
+4. As a user, I want to allow pods to consume supplemental information about services such as username and password which should be kept secret, so that I can share secrets about a service amongst the pods in my application securely
+5. As a user, I want to store secret configuration artifacts for my applications and consume them securely in pods, so that I can keep the configuration for my applications separate from the images that use them.

 ## Proposed Design